MattiasBeming/LiU-AI-Project-Active-Learning-for-Music/docs/dataset.md

 # Dataset

-This file has information about the dataset used in this project and how features are extracted and selected.
+This file contains information about the dataset used for this project and how features are extracted and selected from it.

 Table of contents:
 - [Dataset](#dataset)